dynamoRando/rcd/README.md

 # Library Relationships

 The following mermaid diagram is constantly being revised.
-Generally, the relationships between binaries and libaries are described below.
+Generally, the relationships between binaries and libraries are described below.

 - Binaries are described as trapezoids.
 - Libaries are rectangles.